SRv6d/hanko/README.md

 url = "https://git.acme.corp"
 ```

+## Optional Features

+The following cargo features can be used to enable additional functionality.

+- **detect-allowed-signers** _(enabled by default)_: Enables use of the [gix-config] crate to detect the location of the allowed signers file from Git configuration.

 ## Contributing

 Contributions of all sizes that improve `hanko` in any way, be it DX/UX, documentation, performance or other are highly appreciated.